riker2072/32ES/README.md

 Get Windows ESP32 flash download tool at: https://www.espressif.com/en/support/download/other-tools

+Make sure you are using chip type ESP32-S3

 Click on … to select 32ES.ino.bin file directory location.
-In the @ box, put 0x10000 Click on … to select 32ES.ino.bootloader.bin file directory location.
-In the @ box, put 0x0000 Click on … to select 32ES.ino.partitions.bin file directory location.
+Check the box to the left of the file name.
+In the @ box, put 0x10000
+Click on … to select 32ES.ino.bootloader.bin file directory location.
+Check the box to the left of the file name.
+In the @ box, put 0x0000
+Click on … to select 32ES.ino.partitions.bin file directory location.
+Check the box to the left of the file name.
 In the @ box, put 0x8000

 SPI speed is 40MHz, SPI mode is DIO.
 Check mark in the box labeled “DoNotChgBin”.
 My port settings are COM4, baud 115200.
-Connect the M5 Cardputer to your PC using a USB C cable.
+Connect the M5 Paper S3 to your PC using a USB C cable.
 Click on START to burn the firmware.